 Monetary policy has a significant influence on the daily lives of the public, and thus the Bank should seek to clarify to the public the content of its decisions, as well as its decision-making processes, regarding monetary policy.
 In view of this, the Bank immediately releases its decisions on monetary policy, such as the guideline for money market operations and its views on economic and financial developments, after each MPM.
 In addition, regular press conferences by the chairman of the Policy Board -- the Governor -- are held to explain details of the monetary policy decisions.
-The Bank also releases the minutes of the MPMs, and releases their transcripts ten years later, to clarify points discussed by the Policy Board in the process of reaching decisions.
+The Bank also releases the Summary of Opinions at each MPM and the minutes of MPMs, and releases their transcripts ten years later, to clarify points discussed by the Policy Board in the process of reaching decisions.
 In addition, the Bank prepares and submits the Semiannual Report on Currency and Monetary Control to the Diet, in June and December each year, and explains its policies.
 Furthermore, the Governor and other executives appear before committees of both houses of the Diet, the House of Representatives and the House of Councillors, when requested and answers questions regarding the conduct of the Bank's policies and operations.